Olly96/Covid-19-Visualizer/README.md

 pipenv shell
 python main.py

-If we update config.py then we need to riun
+If we update config.py then we need to run

 python config.py (This will generate the new dev.ini file)

 To Run Unit tests and view coverage

- coverage run -m --source src unittest discover (By line) coverage run -m --branch --source src unittest discover (Brnach Coverage)
+coverage run -m --source src unittest discover (By line) coverage run -m --branch --source src unittest discover (Branch Coverage)

 coverage report -m

 Link for the video: